MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

     ![an image showing the 'replace driver' option in the HLK](images/hlk-replace-driver.png)

-2. Add the Extension INF to the driver’s folder with any referenced binaries.
+2. Add the Extension INF to the driver's folder with any referenced binaries.
 If you have multiple Extension INFs, only add one file.

 3. Create and sign this new HLK package.
 This will be your Extension INF package.